AravindAkuthota/AravindAkuthota/README.md

-hi, i'm [Aravind Akuthota ], a passionate self-taught cyber geek  and a freelance  from india. my passion for linux lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm [Aravind Akuthota ], a passionate self-taught cyber geek  and a freelance  from india. my passion for linux lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am  also an open-source enthusiast and maintainer.
+I Learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/arvindakuthota/aravindakuthota/blob/master/code.gif?raw=true" width="500" height="320" />